 Presented by Tracy Levine, MSW, LCSW

-This program, when attended in its entirety, offers 7.5 CEs for Psychologists (APA), 7.5 IL CEUs for Counselors and Social Workers, 7.5 BBS California CEUs for Counselors, Social Workers, and LMFTs, 7.5 NBCC Clock Hours, 7.5 SHRM PDCs for Human Resource Professionals, or 7.5 ISBE CPDUs for Educators.
+This program, when attended in its entirety, offers 7.5 CEs for Psychologists (APA), 7.5 IL CEUs for Counselors and Social Workers, 7.5 BBS California CEUs for Counselors, Social Workers, and LMFTs, 7.5 NBCC Clock Hours, or 7.5 SHRM PDCs for Human Resource Professionals

 Mental Health First Aid teaches you how to help someone who may be experiencing a mental health or substance use challenge.
 The training helps you identify, understand, and respond to signs of addictions and mental illnesses.
 Just as CPR helps you assist an individual having a heart attack, Mental Health First Aid helps you assist someone experiencing a mental health or substance use-related crisis.
 In the Mental Health First Aid course, you learn risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
 Mental Health First Aid teaches about recovery and resiliency – the belief that individuals experiencing these challenges can and do get better, and use their strengths to stay well.